Oberliga Berlin (1945–1963)

-The Oberliga Berlin (Premier league Berlin), sometimes also referred to as Stadtliga Berlin (City league Berlin) or Vertragsliga Berlin (Contract league Berlin) was the highest level of the German football league system in the city of West Berlin in Germany from 1945 until the formation of the Bundesliga in 1963.
+The Oberliga Berlin (Premier league Berlin), sometimes also referred to as Stadtliga Berlin (City league Berlin) or Vertragsliga Berlin (Contract league Berlin) was the highest level of the German football league system in the city of West Berlin in West Germany from 1945 until the formation of the Bundesliga in 1963.
 It was by far the smallest of the five Oberligas.

 Overview

 The league was created in 1945, incorporating clubs from all four sectors of the allied-occupied Berlin.
 It replaced the Gauliga Berlin-Brandenburg as the highest league in the region.
 In its first year, it was staged in four groups with the winner of each group taking part in a finals tournament.
 In 1946, three clubs from each of those four groups went to form the single-division, twelve team, Oberliga Berlin.
 Alongside the Oberliga Berlin, four other Oberligas were formed in Germany in those years: